 1- When you rent a moving truck, don’t close the deal on the first offer you encounter.
 Try to do some more research, ask the potential truck companies what they have to offer and for what prices, because you may save a lot of money this way.
 Price is not always the only thing you need to watch.
 Cheap may mean poor quality service and you don’t want that.
 Look for a company that has high standards for their trucks and other equipment.
-It may cost you more, but worth better it in the long run.
-Ask if the company offers unlimited mileage, if not, find out how much extra miles will cost you.
+It may cost you more, but you’d be much better in the long run.
+Ask if the company offers unlimited mileage.
+If they don’t, you might still be OK, but ask them how much extra miles will cost you.
 You never know when you need this, so make sure you’ve foreseen the unpredictable.

 2- Reserve a moving truck easily either by phone or by internet.
 It is possible to do almost all of your research and to make reservations either online or over the phone.
 However, if possible, try to meet your truck rental company representative face to face.
 This will help to avoid any misunderstandings.
 Besides, the negotiating power of direct encounters shouldn’t be underestimated.